 Reasonable suspicion means that the employer has a legitimate reason, based on logic and facts, to believe that you have been taking drugs, and isn't just guessing, speculating or discriminating against you.
 Reasonable suspicion can be different in different circumstances.
 Examples of reasonable suspicion include but are not limited to:

 Yes.
 Federal law permits employers to test for drugs during accident investigations .
 Although state laws vary, in most states, it is legal to test employees for drugs following a workplace accident.
 Because your employer may be held liable for injuries or damage caused as a result of your accident at work, the law allows the employer to drug test you to find out if the accident was a result of your prohibited conduct, thereby protecting the employer from liability.
-However, on May 12, 2016 the Occupational Safety and Health Administration published its final rule on electronic reporting of workplace injuries and illnesses.
-Starting on August 10, 2016, employers must establish a “reasonable procedure” that allows for employees to report work related injuries, accidents and illnesses.
-Under this new standard, requirements for post-accident drug or alcohol testing will face scrutiny under OSHA because these types of tests may deter employees from reporting an accident.
-Under this new rule, if OSHA finds that the employer’s drug and alcohol testing policies for post-accident reports deters employees from reporting the accident, the employer will face fines up to $12,471.00 per violation, or $124,712 for willful violations.
-These values go into effect August 2016 and represent an increase from previous fines of $7,000.00 per violation and up to $70,000.00 for willful violations.
+However, employers must establish a “reasonable procedure” that allows for employees to report work related injuries, accidents and illnesses.
+Under this standard, requirements for post-accident drug or alcohol testing will face scrutiny under OSHA because these types of tests may deter employees from reporting an accident.
+If OSHA finds that the employer’s drug and alcohol testing policies for post-accident reports deters employees from reporting the accident, the employer will face fines up to $12,471.00 per violation, or $124,712 for willful violations.

 Urine is the most common specimen used to test for drugs, but blood, breath, or other specimens can be used as well.
 Hair may also be used to test for drugs.
 Hair testing is growing in popularity and has been accepted by courts as a permissible way to test for drugs.
 Drug residue remains in hair for a much longer period of time than it does in urine or blood.

 Usually not.
-A number of courts have found it to be an unfair invasion of privacy to watch employees urinate.
+Some courts have found it to be an unfair invasion of privacy to watch employees urinate.
 However, most courts have held that it is reasonable to enforce other safeguards that protect against tampering with urine specimens.
 Examples include: listening to an employee urinate, the dying of toilet water, requiring employees to wear hospital gowns, and checking the temperature of urine.

 If you are a federal employee, Executive Order 12,564 requires that action be taken if you test positive for a drug test .
 You will be referred to an employee assistance program (EAP), and you must comply with the program's rules and cease future drug use, or else you will be subject to termination.